MrAMB312/python-p4-project-teacher-gradebook/README.md

   ### Routes (React Router)

+  - `/` - Home page with instructions
-  - `/students` - view all students and add a new student
+  - `/students` - view all students, add a new student, and manage their grades
   - `/assignemnts` - view all assignments and add a new assignment
-  - `/` - Home page

   ### Components

   - `StudentList.js`
     - Displays all students
     - Uses Formik to add new students with validation
-    - Allows selecting a student to view their grades
+    - Select a student to view and manage grades
   - `AssignmentList.js`
     - Displays all assignments
     - Uses Formik to add new assignments with validation
   - `StudentGrades.js`
     - Shows all grades for a selected student
-    - Add new grade using Formik
-    - Edit grade using Formik
-    - Delete grade
+    - Add, edit, and delete grades
-  - App.js
+  - `App.js`
     - Parent component that is rendered in index.js
   - `NavBar.js`
-    - Links that point to `Home.js`, `StudentList.js`, and `AssignmentList.js`
+    - Links that point to `Home`, `Student List`, and `Assignment List`
   - `Home.js`
     - Home page for application that lists instructions